READ API LIVEBuild on /v1 for search, profiles, timelines, audience graph, and tweet context.READ DOCS

 What carries over to /2: supported request paths, official-style pagination tokens, count parameters where xfetch can honor them, the supported field selectors, and the official response body — credit metadata lives in headers, not your payload.

-03What xfetch adds
+05What xfetch adds

-Beyond parity.
+Beyond migration.

-04Same task, two shapes
+06Same task, two shapes

 "Get a profile and recent tweets."